bezzoubairy/RSP-Game/README.md

-# Rock Paper Scissors (Version 1)
+# Rock Paper Scissors - Distributed Game System

-This project implements a basic two-person, turn-based rock-paper-scissors game using a distributed microservices architecture.
-This is the initial version of the project, primarily demonstrating HTTP-based communication between services and a command-line interface (CLI) client that uses HTTP polling for game state updates.
+This project is a simple, two-person, turn-based rock-paper-scissors game implemented with a distributed microservices architecture.

 ## 1. Technology Summary